Devon Travis is thrilled to be back in Buffalo, just one step away from regaining his spot as the starting second baseman for the Toronto Blue Jays.

-Travis looked great Thursday in his first game on injury rehabilitation assignment for the Bisons.
-He went 3 for 4 with a double in helping the Bisons to a 7-5 win.
-Travis had major offseason shoulder surgery and did not return to the field until last week when he made his debut at the Class A level in Florida.
+Travis was in the lineup for the Bisons Thursday on injury rehabilitation assignment.
+He had major offseason shoulder surgery and did not return to the field until last week when he made his debut at the Class A level in Florida.

 The Blue Jays no doubt are just as excited to see the 25-year-old Travis one step away from the major leagues.
 They need him.

 Toronto’s second basemen have struggled mightily in his absence the past seven weeks, compiling a batting average of .227, 29th out of 30 at the position in the majors.

 Travis hit .304 in 62 games for Toronto last season before going on the disabled list on July 31.
 He had eight doubles, eight home runs and 35 RBIs.
 He was American League rookie of the month in April.
 He hit .368 in July.

 The performance was a pleasant surprise but not a shock.